 [11ax D2.2, P89L6]

 If the Doppler subfield of the Common Info field is 1, then B23-B24 of the Number Of HE-LTF Symbols And Midamble Periodicity subfield indicates the number of HE-LTF symbols present in the HE TB PPDU that is the response to the Trigger frame, and B25 of the Number OF HE-LTF Symbols And Midamble Periodicity subfield indicates midamble periodicity in the same HE TB PPDU.
+B25 is set to 0 to indicate a midamble periodicity of 10 symbol and set to 1 to indicate a midamble periodicity of 20 symbols.
 [12720]

 [11ax D2.2, P89L12]

-For a [13329]non-OFDMA PPDU, the number of HE-LTF symbols is a function of the total number of space-time streams, NSTS defined in Table 28-15 (Frequently used parameters), and the encoding of the Number Of HE-LTF Symbols And Midamble Periodicity subfield is defined in Table 28-19 (HE-SIG-A field of an HE MU PPDU).
+For a [13329]UL MU-MIMO PPDU, the number of HE-LTF symbols is a function of the total number of space-time streams, NSTS defined in Table 28-15 (Frequently used parameters), and the encoding of the Number Of HE-LTF Symbols And Midamble Periodicity subfield is defined in Table 28-19 (HE-SIG-A field of an HE MU PPDU).

 [11ax D2.2, P89L30]

 The LDPC Extra Symbol Segment subfield of the Common Info field indicates the status of the LDPC extra symbol segment.
-It is set to 1 if LDPC extra symbol segment is present [#Ed]and set to 0 otherwise.
+It is set to 1 if LDPC extra symbol segment is present [#Ed]in the HE TB PPDU that is the response to the Trigger frame and set to 0 otherwise.

 [11ax D2.2, P90L54]

-The Trigger Dependent Common Info subfield in the Common Info field is optionally present based on the value of the Trigger Type field.
+The Trigger Dependent Common Info subfield in the Common Info field is optionally present based on the value of the Trigger Type field (see 9.3.1.23.1 (Basic Trigger Variant) to 9.3.1.23.8 (NDP Feedback Report Poll (NFRP))).
 [13332]

 TGax Editor: Please replace all occurrences of the subfield names throughout the draft (field names and figure/table/section titles included) with the new names as shown in the figure below: